talshorer/git-dissect/README.md

 ## Future

 * Better handling of error conditions.
-* Move configuration into `gitconfig`.
-  * Implement an easy way to add/remove hosts.
+* Add subcommands for easier host management
 * Fill in missing configuration values from `sshconfig`.
 * If `git dissect collect` is interrupted after some information was collected, call `git bisect` with what we have instead of throwing everything away.